Broken Link Building: Does It Work? How To Do It RIGHT?

 In other words, you’re fixing a problem and getting a backlink.
 Sweet, right?

-That’s only the tip of the sweetness.
+That’s only the tip of the iceberg.
 It gets better!

 You can use broken link building in an expanded way.
 Here is how: